Search for Important Questions

 1. Write down the causes for growth of Administrative Law.

-2. What is the object of Public Interest Litigation?
+1. What is the writ of quo-warranto?

 1. In the light of the statement 'The Rule of Law permeates the entire fabric of Indian constitution and forms its basic feature', discuss the contents and importance of the Rule of Law in the study of administrative law.